2021 Health Professions Degree Guide

 Depending on the career path you would like to pursue, you may have to receive an advanced education, certification, or licensing in your field.
 Students who intern, work summer jobs, or participate in summer field programs will be able to work closely with health professionals and learn what is required for a successful career in that field.

-Prior Education for a Health Professions Program
+Getting Accepted Into a Health Professions Program

 Types of Health Professions Degrees